marcobuschini/angular-10-dev-ops-starter/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Electron

+Instructions used to install Electron come from https://www.sitepoint.com/build-a-desktop-application-with-electron-and-angular/